Caesar School

 Established in 1973, Caesar School is an English medium school in the town of Malbazar, India.
-It is affiliated to the Central Board Of Secondary Education (CBSE).
-It is under the Bhuvaneshwar jurisdiction of CBSE.
+It is affiliated to the Central Board of Secondary Education (CBSE).
+It is under the Bhubaneswar jurisdiction of CBSE.
 The School has a Student strength of approximately 1800.

 Origin

-Late Rev. John R. Thwayates was on a tour of India when he came across the town.
+Late Rev. John R. Thwaytes was on a tour of India when he came across the town.
 When he saw young kids being sent to far off places like Darjeeling, Kurseong, Kolkata for English medium studies, he decided to create the first English medium school of the region and also a hostel was built named Boys Town Hostel with beautiful environment.

 Principal

 The Principal of the school from its foundation was Mr. Pandey till 1980.
 Mr. Thomas Chandy joined the school after Mr. Pandey and the school ran under his leadership till 1985.
 Following Mr Chandy's death Mr P. Pandit became Acting Principal.
-Later, Mr. P.Pandit led the school up to 2009 then came Mervyn Rodrigues from Goa for few months and then Mrs Maitreyi Nag become the principal of Caesar School in 2010.
+Later, Mr. P. Pandit led the school up to 2009 then came Mervyn Rodrigues from Goa for few months and then Mrs Maitreyi Nag become the principal of Caesar School in 2010.
 Mr. Dilip Sarkar is the present principal of the school.